 Defective HVAC – Undetected Time Bomb

-It is well known fact that HVAC systems bring significant comfort on hot summer days or in long winter nights.
-However, most of the population remain unaware of potential health risks that HVAC systems necessary impose.
+It is well-known fact that HVAC systems bring significant comfort on hot summer days or on long winter nights.
+However, most of the population remain unaware of the potential health risks that HVAC systems necessary impose.
 Leaving your HVAC unattained for a long period of time could be the main source of a general feeling of overall weakness and fatigue, but it could also have serious repercussions on your health.
 So, why is the faulty or poorly maintained HVAC a ticking time bomb?
 We bring you three crucial reasons for concern.

 As employers, we should be aware of this potential threat, so that we could protect our employees and secure a safe and comfortable environment for their constant progress.